stackevo/spudreq/draft-trammell-spud-req.md

 means to lift administrative prohibition of certain traffic, although it could be used to provide more useful information why it is prohibited.

+## Proof a device is on-path

+Devices may make assertions of network characteristics relevant to a flow.
+One way these assertions can be assessed is by a demonstration that the device making it is on-path to the flow and so could adjust the characteristics to match the assertion.
+SPUD must therefore allow endpoints to distinguish on- path devices from devices not on the path.
+Network elements may also need to confirm that application-to-path assertions are made by the source indicated in the flow.
+In both cases, return routability (as in
+{{protection-against-trivial-abuse}})
+may offer one incrementally deployable method of testing the topology to make this confirmation.

+## Protection against trivial abuse

+Malicious background traffic is a serious problem for UDP-based protocols due to the ease of forging source addresses in UDP together with only limited deployment of network egress filtering {{RFC2827}}.
+Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and amplification attacks.
+SPUD must provide minimal protection against this trivial abuse.
+This probably implies that SPUD should provide:

+- a proof of return routability, that the endpoint identified by a packet's source address receives packets sent to that address;
+- a feedback channel between endpoints;
+- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic; and
+- mechanisms to protect against state exhaustion and other denial-of-service attacks.

+We note that using a "magic number" or other pattern of bits in an encapsulation-layer header not used in any widely deployed protocol has the nice property that no existing node in the Internet can be induced to reflect traffic containing it.
+This allows the magic number to provide probabilistic assurance that a given packet is not reflected, assisting in meeting this requirement.

 # Technical Requirements

 The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.